 This web page shows only a small excerpt of our Hanrahan research.
 Another 196 words(14 lines of text) are included under the topic Early Hanrahan History in all our PDF Extended History products.

 More information is included under the topic Early Hanrahan Notables in all our PDF Extended History products.

 Suffering from poverty and racial discrimination, thousands of Irish families left the island in the 19th century for North America aboard cramped passenger ships.
 The early migrants became settlers of small tracts of land, and those that came later were often employed in the new cities or transitional work camps.
 The largest influx of Irish settlers occurred with Great Potato Famine during the late 1840s.
 Although the immigrants from this period were often maligned when they arrived in the United States, they provided the cheap labor that was necessary for the development of that country as an industrial power.
 Early immigration and passenger lists have revealed many immigrants bearing the name Hanrahan:

-Hanrahan Settlers in the United States in the 18th Century
+Hanrahan Settlers in United States in the 18th Century

-Hanrahan Settlers in the United States in the 19th Century
+Hanrahan Settlers in United States in the 19th Century

-Hanrahan Settlers in the United States in the 20th Century
+Hanrahan Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.